malleshsr-73/fullstack-hy2020.github.io/src/content/1/en/part1a.md

 ![](../../images/1/r18-error.png)

-Then, for some reason you are using a React version older than the current version 18.
+Then, for some reason, you are using a React version older than the current version 18.

 The fix is to change <i>index.js</i> as follows